Yoast/wordpress-seo/readme.txt

 Release Date:

 * Enhancements:
-    * Introduces the onboarding wizard that enables an easy way of setting up Yoast SEO.
-The onboard wizard enables:
+    * Introduces the installation wizard that enables an easy way of setting up Yoast SEO.
+The installation wizard enables you to:
-        - News letter signup.
+        - Newsletter signup.
         - Specify the environment in which a site is running.
         - Specify the type of a site.
         - Specify a company or person for the metadata used in Google's Knowledge Graph.